 A vented cathedral ceiling allows for continuous ventilation between the roof and the insulation material.
 An unvented cathedral ceiling does not have this vent, but when using Icynene spray foam insulation this does not affect its performance because Icynene acts as an air barrier.

 - Stack effect occurs when heated air escapes through the ceiling and roof from upper levels of the home and is replaced in lower levels of the home by drawn-in, outdoor air.
 This occurs with conventional insulation types, such as fiberglass and cellulose, because they don’t meet air barrier standards (based on air permeability testing, ASTM E 283).
-Therefore they don’t sufficiently stop air flow/leaks like Icynene spray foam insulation does, and they can sag or settle over time.
+Therefore they don’t sufficiently stop air flow/leaks like Icynene spray foam insulation does, and they can settle over time.

 - In heavy snowfall areas, ice damming is a common problem due to warm, moist interior air coming into contact with the cold roof surface, where the moisture then condenses and freezes.